julius-d/radio-hits-playlist/README.md

 - `artistId` (required): The Spotify artist ID
 - `name` (required): A descriptive name for the step (used for logging)
 - `albumTypes` (optional): Array of album types to consider.
 Defaults to `["album"]`
+- `excludingAlbumsWithTitleContaining` (optional): Array of strings.
+If an album's title contains any of these strings, it will be excluded from consideration.
+Useful for excluding "Deluxe Edition", "Remastered", etc.

 #### Supported Album Types:
 - `"album"` - Full-length albums